andrewsunglaekim/advanced_git_workshop/readme.md

 First off, if we are about to force push to a remote branch and someone else is also using that remote branch.
 We **DO NOT** do it.

 There are some situations where we will want to force push.
-More often than not, it's because you're rebasing your remote branch locally onto some pure branch like `master` or `test` and you want to push that rebase to the remote.
+More often than not, it's because we're rebasing our remote branch locally onto some pure branch like `master` or `test` and we want to push that rebased branch to the remote.

-In a force push, we are quite literally telling the remote branch to stop pointing at its current commit and instead point to the same commit that your local HEAD is pointing to.
+In a force push, we are quite literally telling the remote branch to stop pointing at its current commit and instead point to the same commit that our local HEAD is pointing to.

 This can have pretty disastrous effect if someone else is working off of that branch as they potentially couldn't reconcile changes against it anymore.

 In short, be very cognizant when leveraging a force push.
-And if you're unsure, it's better to ask someone.
+And if we're unsure, it's better to ask someone.